SaiSrikanthChodimella/CSharpSortingAlgorithims/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE.md file for details.